-I ran cross country in elementary school.
-I never really took it seriously and I wasn’t particularly good at it.
-When my family moved to a different city in 5th grade, I didn’t pursue running (or softball which I had played for many years).
+I ran a little cross country in the milers club in elementary school.
+I never really got into it seriously and I wasn’t particularly good at it.
+When my family moved to a different city in 5th grade, I didn’t pursue running or softball which I had played for many years.
 Instead my focus turned to dance and eventually digital arts.
 After high school, I didn’t do much stay active.
 By 2009, I was overweight and trying to slim down.
 I tried to run a few times in September of 2009, but quit because of chest pain.
 (Even though a cardiologist had told me I was fine to run with my slight arrhythmia.)
-I was finally able to drop the extra weight in 2010 with diet and moderate (cardio) exercise.
+I was finally able to drop the extra weight in 2010 with diet and moderate cardio.

 In April of 2011 I moved to New York City.
 For the first few months of living in the city, I suffered from knee pain because of all the walking that had been added to my life.
 I was trim, but I wasn’t fit.
 As Summer started to turn to Fall that year, I started to toy with the idea of running again.
 My best friend was running and doing some pretty cool races and my knees seemed to have adapted to the walking.
 So on September 8th of 2011, I headed out for a run.